 March is Problem Gambling Awareness Month

-Every year basketball fans are excited to celebrate the collegiate basketball tournament series known as March Madness.
+Every year sports fans are excited to celebrate the collegiate basketball tournament series known as March Madness.
 During this time, the gambling public will spend approximately $10 billion wagering on the outcomes of the games played.
 In response to this, March was selected as Problem Gambling Awareness Month (PGAM).

 What is gambling?

-Gambling is commonly defined as risking something of value, usually money, and on the outcome of an event decided at least partially by chance.
-Many adults who gamble will never have a problem, however, 2-4 percent of adults who gamble are at risk for developing a gambling disorder.
+Gambling is commonly defined as risking something of value, usually money, on the outcome of an event decided at least partially by chance.
+Many adults who gamble will never have a problem, however, 2–4 percent of adults who gamble are at risk for developing a gambling disorder.

 If your gambling behavior is negatively affecting your relationships, finances, or work life, you may want to consider taking a self-assessment.
 Washington State residents and their families who do not have insurance for problem gambling treatment may be eligible for free treatment.

 What is Problem Gambling Awareness Month (PGAM)?

 Problem Gambling Awareness Month is a national campaign that includes participation from state agencies, recovery groups, treatment organizations and providers.